Black-third/hud-gogs-docker/README.md

 3. **Direct database**: Finally went with SQLite database extraction - turned out to be the cleanest approach!
 Direct access to all data without API limitations.

 **Restore attempts**: Tried to write code for uploading and restoring state but couldn't get it reliable.
 Service restarts were flaky.
 Need to learn more about that.

-Lots of details and challenges (No math tho... honestly, the biggest betrayal 😔), but glad I finished!
-Thanks god :)